containers/podman.io_old/getting-started/index.md

 For a more detailed guide about Networking and DNS in containers, please see the [network guide]({{ site.baseurl }}/getting-started/network).

-## "Checkpoint, Migration and Restoring containers
+## Checkpoint, Migration and Restoring containers

 Checkpointing a container stops the container while writing the state of all processes in the container to disk.
 With this, a container can later be